ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression-with-la-schema.md

    3. Now think how you can have some of the go faster than others, and match that with the brightness. _You don't have to get this right in this step, but it will help to think about it and generate some ideas._

 3. `[<lernact-prac>]`Write a standalone program to simulate a frequency bar for one of the screensavers.
 Guidelines and hints:
-   1. First, write a program that can plot LED columns _from botton to top_ and back.
+   1. First, write a program that can plot LED columns _from botton to top_ and back. _Note the vertical coordinate grows from top to bottom, so you will need to invert it._
-   2. Randomize the height the way you randomized the line length in the code-writing simulation, and make the highest point show at highest brightness.
+   2. Randomize the height the way you randomized the line length in the code-writing simulation, and make the highest point show at highest brightness. _Can you see another application of an array of highest point vertial coordinates?_
    3. How would you make the column retreat down while the highest point stays until the columns is gone, and only then turns off?

 #### 3. Present